ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 Delete the file boot.id in the root folder of game if existing, open the game by vc3.xbe, and start emulation.
 Press Alt-Enter to switch to fullscreen.

 Due to limitations of Cxbx-Reloaded, aim will have some distortions at corners of the screen.

+For Silent Scope 2 (in Silent Scope Complete), select EMS TopGun II in Input settings, use Default Bindings, and map a button to Gamepad RS Button to hide Laser point in game.

 <br>